awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 If you have not done so already, put a process in place to capture and manage bounces and complaints\.
 All Amazon SES accounts are required to have these processes in place\.
 For more information, see [Email Program Success Metrics](success-metrics.md)\.

 Next, determine which messages you are sending that result in complaints, and implement a plan for reducing these complaints\.
-If your account has already been shut down, contact us at the address shown in the email you received from the Amazon SES Enforcement team to request a list of recent complaints\.
+If your account has already been shut down, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) to request a list of recent complaints\.

 While you should immediately stop sending to addresses that have complained, it is important that you identify the factors that are causing recipients to issue complaints\.
 After you identify these factors, adjust your email sending behaviors to address them\.